Version control instructions

 - Replace the Nuget cache \typeproviders folder with your fresh bin typeproviders folder.

-- Replace the Nuget cache \lib folder with other folders from your fresh bin folder.
+- Replace the Nuget cache \lib folder with your fresh bin lib folder.

 - Open another instance of VS2022 to the start-screen, but don't open any project yet.